tttor/ctrl-foundation/book/rlintro-sutton-2018/README.md

 # Reinforcement Learning: An Introduction

-For an enjoyable (but not very rigorous) introduction, for rigorous ones, see eg
+For rigorous ones, see eg
 Puterman's MDP,
 Dimitri Bertsekas's Dynamic Programming and Optimal Control.